CookiePPP/ideas/README.md

 3. More varied dataset

 PNG BERT uses Wikipedia as their pretraining dataset which makes perfect sense given their model needs to see a large variety of vocab in order to learn from it's G2P teacher.
 I propose using the [twemoji](https://uvaauas.figshare.com/articles/dataset/Twemoji_Dataset/5822100) dataset as additional training data since it contains a variety of emotion which will help PnG BERT learn from the proposed DeepMoji teacher.

+---

+## 🟧 Speaker Embed Enhancer

+Following [Latent space crawling](https://github.com/DanRuta/xVA-Synth/commit/5325d7e1a4ffc9ecc9df55ee0c848a2b28ed6f77) to control pitch in TTS models without explicit pitch conditioning.
+I propose training a model that converts noisy speaker embeddings into clean ones.

+The training process would be extremely simple.
+Take a bunch of clean audio files, calculate speaker embeddings from the original file and the same file with added noise and sound effects, then train a DDPM to predict the clean embedding from the noisy one.
+Classifier-Free Guidance or multiple passes can be used during inference to clean the embeddings beyond GT level (albeit, with unknown side effects).